 If you are interested in the history of Tokyo, head to the Edo-Tokyo Museum.
 It features exhibits on the city during the Edo period, which really showcase how the city developed from the early 17th century until today.
 The museum also offers limited-time exhibits on a variety of different topics, so if there happens to be one while you’re there, you certainly won’t regret taking the time to check it out!

 Hamarikyu Gardens is a waterfront public park decorated in Edo-period style.
 It features ponds, bridges, tea houses, and spectacular views everywhere you look.
 It’s one of the best places in Tokyo to escape the city crowds, especially on hot summer days.

 Osaka is a beautiful city featuring shrines, an ancient castle, and stunning public gardens among other things.
-Although it’s much smaller than Tokyo, it’s still a pretty big city with lots of things to do and see, so read on to see all the top sights in Osaka!
+Although it’s much smaller than Tokyo, it’s still a pretty big city with lots of things to do and see (even in winter), so read on to see all the top sights in Osaka!

 The 16th-century Osaka Castle is one of the most famous attractions in this city.
 It’s situated in Osaka Castle Park, which also features Shinto shrines, spectacular gardens, and open-air theaters.
 The park is full of cherry blossoms, so if you happen to visit in the spring you can really enjoy some spectacular views.
 There’s also a museum with varied exhibits in Osaka Castle, and it’s a great way to learn a bit more about its history.

 Shitennoji is Osaka’s most famous Buddhist temple.
 It was built in 593 AD, and it features a turtle pond, statues, and a stunning five-story pagoda.
 Although it’s the best-known and most popular temple in the city, it’s nowhere near as crowded as the temples of Tokyo, so you should be able to enjoy the peaceful atmosphere.